RhysPollardDevelopment/Fullstack-milestone/README.md

             Product, null=True, on_delete=models.SET_NULL
         )

+        @property
+        def is_restricted(self):
+            three_months_ago = datetime.now(tz=timezone.utc) + relativedelta(
+                months=-3
+            )

+            # If recipe publish date is within last 3 months, is restricted to
+            # users without subscriptions.
+            return self.publish_date > three_months_ago

+        def __str__(self):
+            return self.title

 * **Subscriptions app**:
 Stores key information from stripe to prevent need for frequent API calls.
-Invoices are also stored to reduce calls to stripe API and allow local assignment and comparison against products earnt for monthly subscriptions.
+Invoices are also stored to reduce calls to stripe API and allow local assignment; the related_recipe property allows each invoice to find any recipes which the user would have access to within that invoice period.
     StripeSubscription Model

         subscription_id = models.CharField(